BrandonGower-Winter/ECAgentTutorials/Introduction/README.md

 Agent.getComponent() method to get that agent's MoneyComponent.

-For our simple model, using getRandomAgent() and getComponent() is fine because we will only have one type of agent in our model and we each agent will have a MoneyComponent.
+For our simple model, using getRandomAgent() and getComponent() is fine because we will only ever have one type of agent in our model and we know for certain that each agent will have a MoneyComponent.
 If you are working with multiple types of Agents with varying components, you should first make sure the agent has the component you are looking for.
-This can be done using the Agent.hasComponent() function which returns True if the agent has the desired component.
+This can be done using the Agent.hasComponent() function which returns True if the agent has the desired component(s).
+You can also supply the Environment.getRandomAgent() function with a filter that will automatically exclude any agents that don't contain all of the components specified by the filter.
+For more information on this, check out the docs.

 ## Putting it all together: